Updated March 6, 2020

 Located in Hollywood Land, it’s easy to find.
 Start down Buena Vista Street and take a right at Carthay Circle on Hollywood Blvd.
 Veer left through the arch just before Scmoozies and then find this experience to the right after walking in a bit.

 This is a very popular part of the festival, so I recommend arriving 30-45 minutes before showtime to ensure your child gets a spot.
 They typically have fun arts and crafts in the same area to keep kids busy while you wait.
+This is a first-come-first-serve experience, so plan ahead if you’re interested.

 Paradise Gardens and Paradise Park will have live music here and there.
 Check the Entertainment tab on the Disneyland app for specifics during your stay.
 Look for signs, too, detailing who is on the schedule for your visit.